Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Discussion

 \subsection{Practical Considerations}

-We provide a set of recommendations for empirical researchers based on the simulation study and real-world data analysis in this section.
-First, we proposed three TVC decomposition methods in this article; therefore, along with the existing method, four approaches enable one to add a TVC when fitting a LGCM.
-It is not our aim to demonstrate that a decomposition method is better than the existing method or that one decomposition method is universally preferred.
-The selection of methods should be based on research objectives and specific research questions.
-For example, if the research interest is to estimate the trait and state effects separately, the proposed decomposed methods are great candidate models.
-The decomposition methods that produce the trait effect and interval-specific intervals or changes as the state effect are good options if one aims to obtain unbiased estimates and growth factors that reflect developmental processes.
-Additionally, the estimated effect size of the state effect and the corresponding interpretation are different across methods, as demonstrated in the Application section.
-This also needs to be considered when selecting a method.
-For example, if the research question is to understand how the growth rate of reading ability affects mathematics achievement, the decomposition method with the interval-specific slopes is a great candidate model.
+In this section, we provide a set of recommendations for empirical researchers based on the simulation study and real-world data analysis.
+First, we proposed three TVC decomposition methods in this article; therefore, along with the existing methods, there are five approaches for incorporating a TVC when analyzing longitudinal data, with four developed in the LGCM framework.
+Our aim is not to demonstrate that a TVC should be added to a longitudinal model in a decomposed way or that one decomposed method is universally preferable.
+The selection of methods should be based on the nature of the TVC, research objectives, and specific research questions.

+For instance, if the research interest is to estimate the trait and state effects separately, longitudinal models with a decomposed TVC are suitable candidates.
+If the TVC of interest is a `state-like' variable (for example, a person's mood), which is temporary and sensitive to external situations but typically not responsive to interventions, development, or learning experiences, a decomposed TVC into the person-mean and mean deviation may be a good choice.
+Conversely, if the TVC under examination is a `trait-like' variable (e.g., a person's cognitive skills, such as reading ability), which is more stable across situations but sensitive to interventions, development, or learning experiences, a decomposed TVC into the initial trait and temporal states should be considered.
+Moreover, the decomposition methods that produce the baseline effect and interval-specific slopes or changes as the temporal effect are appropriate for obtaining unbiased estimates and growth factors that reflect developmental processes.
+Additionally, the estimated effect size of the temporal effect and the corresponding interpretation vary across methods, as demonstrated in the Application section.
+This aspect also needs to be considered when selecting a method.
+For example, if the research question is to understand how the growth rate of reading ability affects mathematics achievement, the decomposition method with the interval-specific slopes is an ideal candidate model.
 Similarly, the method with the interval-specific changes helps examine how the amount of change in reading ability influences mathematics ability.